"A Christmas in Azkaban"

 Then numbness.
 The anger.
 He knew James had changed Secret Keeper.
 Knew he changed it to him.
 To Peter.

-Vaguely he remembered giving his motorbike to Hagrid, and could still hear his own deadpan voice as though from someplace far away from where he lay screaming.
-He knew then, one way or another, it would end that night.
+Vaguely he remembered giving his motorbike to Hagrid, and could still hear his own deadpan voice as though from someplace far away.
+He'd known then, one way or another, it would end that night.
 It was all gone in that moment.
-Everything was gone.
 All that he'd had, all that he'd wanted, vanished in one hellish second as cold reality struck.
 James and Lily were dead.
 Peter had caused it, had done it, had—

 Sirius was drowning, but no one could see.